pierre-rouleau/about-emacs-lisp/README.md

-# about_emacs
+# about-Emacs-Lisp
-Notes about the Emacs editor
+Notes about the Emacs Lisp